offbynull/learn/Biology/input/input.md

 `{bm} Equilibrium` - A state in which opposing forces / influences are balanced.
 In the context of a concentration gradient, it means the state at which a substance is equally distributed throughout the volume that it's in (roughly).

-`{bm} Permeability/(permeable|permeability|semipermeable)/i` - The state or quality of a material or membrane that causes it to allow liquids/gases to pass through it.
+`{bm} Permeability/(permeable|permeability)/i` - The state or quality of a material or membrane that causes it to allow liquids/gases to pass through it.

+`{bm} Semipermeable/(semipermeable|selectively permeable)/i` - The state or quality of a material or membrane that causes it to allow certain types of molecules to pass through it.

-`{bm} intracellular` - The fluid inside of the cell, which is technically on the inside of the cell membrane (cytoplasm).
+`{bm} Intracellular` - The fluid inside of the cell, which is technically on the inside of the cell membrane (cytoplasm).

-`{bm} extracellular` - The fluid outside of the cell.
+`{bm} Extracellular` - The fluid outside of the cell.

 ```{note}
 Technically unsure at which layer the extracellular region begins.
 Is it outside of the cell membrane? cell wall? cell capsule?
 I'm pretty sure any fluid outside of the cell membrane qualifies as extracellular, while any fluid inside of the cell membrane qualifies as intracellular (cytoplasm).